Letting go of your ex after a breakup can seem like an impossible task.

 You’re better off working through your negative emotions on your own rather than harboring them in a misguided attempt to somehow wrestle control over the situation via your sheer force of will.

-Consider a time when you were the one to push the kill switch on a relationship.
+Consider a time when you were the one to break up.
 Were you attracted by your exe’s extreme pain?
-Did it make you feel like changing your mind?
+Did their begging and pleading make you feel like changing your mind?

 But when you’re heartbroken, I know intimately that the desire to “show them how you really feel” in an effort to win them back is almost overwhelming.
 You might feel like time is of the essence, that they’ll find someone else, that if they “don’t know how you feel about them, they’ll be gone for good.”